 Can Stress Cause Back Pain?

-Although many sources of back pain are caused by mechanical stresses, or due to imbalances in muscles or alignment, excessive force on a shock-absorbing disc, or overuse and repetitive physical activity, each of these painful conditions are influenced by our mental health and emotional state.
+Although many sources of back pain are caused by mechanical stresses, or due to imbalances in muscles or alignment, excessive force on a shock-absorbing disc, or overuse and repetitive physical activity, each of these painful conditions is influenced by our mental health and emotional state.
+Let’s look deeper into stress-related back pain.

 How does this happen?
 And how can we experience different types of back pain when nothing is physically “wrong?”
 The answer lies in what we now know about the science of pain.
 Have you ever heard the expression “it’s all in your head”?
 Think again.
 All pain is REAL.
 The source of severe pain may not be something physical, like a muscle strain or a ligament sprain.
 How pain is “felt” is influenced by our past experiences, memories, and even our fears.

 If a person is worried or anxious, stress hormones – chemicals that impact the function of our organs, like our kidneys and adrenal glands, growth, and our readiness for “fight or flight,” – are triggered and released.
 These chemicals can contribute to an elevated state of inflammation or irritation in our bodies.
 The nerves that carry information about sensations such as pressure, vibration, pain, heat, and cold also can become hyper-sensitive, a state that is referred to as “central sensitization.”
 When nerves are sensitized, a person may feel the sensation of pain when there is seemingly no physical source or reason.

 The obvious answer is to reduce stress, but sometimes that is easier said than done.
 Using key strategies to reduce unexplained back pain symptoms can prevent lingering and chronic issues.

 - Keep moving.
 Circulation brings oxygen and nutrition to all of our tissues.
 Movement also keeps tissues flexible and strong.
 Walking is rhythmic, gentle, and prevents the deleterious effects of immobility.